dquinteros/esekuele/README.md

 - `esekuele/generator.py` – logic for calling the language model and formatting the resulting SQL

 Additional modules and tests will be added as the project evolves.

+The application supports multiple query generation providers.
+The default ``regex`` provider uses simple pattern matching while ``openai`` delegates the task to the OpenAI API.
+Select a provider with the ``--provider`` option.

 ## Installation
 Create a virtual environment and install dependencies from ``requirements.txt``: